asokolsky/asokolsky.github.io/hardware/benchmakrs/index.md

 {% include_relative latitude-pyperf-config.txt %}
 ```

-Tuning was NOT done to ensure power efficiency of the laptop.
+Tuning was NOT done to preserve the power efficiency of the laptop.

 Running performance test:
 ```
-> ~/Projects/pyperf > pyperformance run -o latitude.json
+~/Projects/pyperf > pyperformance run -o latitude.json
 ```

 ### Thinkpad P52